 17. Huske Hardware House Restaurant and Brewery

-The British-style pub was originally a hardware store (round-about 100 years ago).
-These days, Huske Hardware House, on Hay St Fayetteville NC, offers great food, craft brews, and weekend DJs in a rustic and warm atmosphere.
-Fayetteville’s oldest brewery, the building was originally built in 1903 and is on the National Register of Historic Places.
+The British-style pub was originally a hardware store (around 100 years ago).
+These days, Huske Hardware House, on Hay St, Fayetteville NC, offers great food, craft brews, and weekend DJs in a rustic and warm atmosphere.
+Fayetteville’s oldest brewery was originally built in 1903 and is on the National Register of Historic Places.

 Huske Hardware is near the historic Market House and the Airborne and Special Ops Museum, which makes it convenient to grab lunch or dinner after sightseeing.